 Of course, the deluxe hotels are more expensive than the moderate which are – generally – more expensive than the value resorts.

 Also, if you’re going to shell out the money for Disney resort hotels, try to build a hotel day or two into your itinerary.
-These places – especially at the more expensive tiers – are vacation destinations on their own.
+These places are vacation destinations on their own.

 As you make your Disney plans, remember to check Tripster for potential deals on multi-day visits to the theme park.